xinyiguan/py2lispIDyOM/README.md

 ### Installation

+The code is compatible with >=Python 3.8.

-Note you can also download this repo as an alternative to git clone.
+To use py2lispIDyOM, you can download this repo or use git clone.

-## Functionality and Usage Overivew
+## Functionality and Usage

 In summary, py2lispIDyOM has four main functionalities for research workflow.